DillLabs/launch-dill-node/README.md

 ### Add a validator to existing node

-- Full node (a full validator is already running by default):you can run multiple full validators or multiple light validators on it.
+- Full node (a full validator is already running by default): you can run multiple full validators or multiple light validators on it.
-- Light node (a light validator is already running by default):you can run multiple light validators on it.
+- Light node (a light validator is already running by default): you can run multiple light validators on it.

 Execute the following command to add a validator on the full or light node.